arvigeus/AZ-204/Topics/API Management.md

 - Plain: Literal string or policy expression
 - Secret: Literal string or policy expression that is encrypted by API Management
-- Key vault: Identifier of a secret stored in an Azure key vault. fter update in the key vault, a named value in API Management is updated within 4 hours.
-Requires system-assigned or user-assigned managed identity.
+- [Key vault](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-properties): Identifier of a secret stored in an Azure key vault.
+After update in the key vault, a named value in API Management is updated within 4 hours.
+Requires managed identity.
 Configure either a _key vault access policy_ or _Azure RBAC access_ for an API Management managed identity.
 Key Vault Firewall requires _system-assigned managed identity_.

 Add secret: